ddd-php/ddd-components/src/Ddd/Time/README.md

 Ddd\Time\Tests\HowTo\Duration
- [x] How to know how long x days in hours minutes seconds [ ] How to know how long x weeks in days hours minutes seconds [ ] How to know how long x months in weeks days hours minutes seconds [ ] How to know how long x years in months weeks days hours minutes seconds [ ] How to know how long x centuries in years months weeks days hours minutes seconds [ ] How to know how long a years b months c weeks d days in hours minutes seconds
+ [x] How to know how long x days in hours minutes seconds [x] How to know how long x weeks in days hours minutes seconds [x] How to know how long x months in weeks days hours minutes seconds [x] How to know how long x years in months weeks days hours minutes seconds [ ] How to know how long a years b months c weeks d days in hours minutes seconds

 Ddd\Time\Tests\HowTo\TimeInterval